Auburn History, Family Crest & Coats of Arms

 Early Notables of the Auburn family (pre 1700)

-    who was ejected...
-Another 42 words (3 lines of text) are included under the topic Early Auburn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Auburn Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Auburn or a variant listed above: Thomas Allibone who arrived in Philadelphia, Pennsylvania in 1813; Engel Albin settled in America in 1707.

 Contemporary Notables of the name Auburn (post 1700) +

 - David Auburn (b.
 1970), American playwright awarded the 2001 Pulitzer Prize for Drama

 - Auburn Lorenzo Pridemore (1837-1900), American Democratic Party politician, Member of Virginia State Legislature; U.S. Representative from Virginia 9th District, 1877-79

 Historic Events for the Auburn family +

 - Mr. Roy A. Auburn (1890-1917), American Seaman aboard the SS Curaca from New York, New York, USA who died in the explosion